 This operation requests that the server search for one or more Managed Objects, specified by one or more attributes.
 All attributes are allowed to be used.
-However, no attributes specified in the request SHOULD contain Attribute Index values.
-Attribute Index values SHALL be ignored by the Locate operation.
+However, Attribute Index values SHOULD NOT be specified in the request, Attribute Index values that are provided SHALL be ignored by the Locate operation.
 The request MAY also contain a Maximum Items field, which specifies the maximum number of objects to be returned.
 If the Maximum Items field is omitted, then the server MAY return all objects matched, or MAY impose an internal maximum limit due to resource limitations.

-If more than one object satisfies the identification criteria specified in the request, then the response MAY contain Unique Identifiers for multiple Managed Objects.
+1148 If more than one object satisfies the identification criteria specified in the request, then the response MAY 1149 contain Unique Identifiers for multiple Managed Objects.
 Returned objects SHALL match all of the attributes in the request.
 If no objects match, then an empty response payload is returned.

 The server returns a list of Unique Identifiers of the found objects, which then MAY be retrieved using the Get operation.
-If the objects are archived, then the Recover and Get operations are REQUIRED to be used.
+If the objects are archived, then the Recover and Get operations are REQUIRED to be used to obtain those objects.
 If a single Unique Identifier is returned to the client, then the server SHALL copy the Unique Identifier returned by this operation into the ID Placeholder variable.
-If the Locate operation matches more than one object, and the Maximum Items value is omitted in the request, or is set to a value larger than one, then the server SHALL NOT set the ID Placeholder value, causing any subsequent operations that are batched with the Locate, and which do not specify a Unique Identifier explicitly, to fail.
-This ensures that these batched operations SHALL proceed only if a single object is returned by Locate.
+If the Locate operation matches more than one object, and the Maximum Items value is omitted in the request, or is set to a value larger than one, then the server SHALL empty the ID Placeholder, causing any subsequent operations that are batched with the Locate, and which do not specify a Unique Identifier explicitly, to fail.

-When using the Name or Object Group attributes for identification, wild-cards or regular expressions

-(defined, e.g., in [ISO/IEC 9945-2]) MAY be supported by specific key management system implementations.
+When using the Name or Object Group attributes for identification, wild-cards or regular expressions (defined, e.g., in [ISO/IEC 9945-2]) MAY be supported by specific key management system